bubanjan/real-estate-solution/README.md

 - ✅ Global state management using **Zustand** (e.g., user session, filters...)
 - ✅ GUI built with Material UI
+- ✅ Responsive design for mobile phones, tablets, laptops, and desktops using Material UI breakpoints
 - ✅ Axios is now used for all frontend API calls, replacing the native `fetch` API for better error handling and cleaner syntax
 - ✅ Client-side navigation using React Router
 - ✅ **List Estates** with pagination, sorting, and search